BrookJeynes/BrookJeynes/README.md

-an aussie software developer usually creating things in Rust and Typescript.
+An Aussie software developer usually creating things in Rust and Typescript.

-i also enjoy hiking and writing music.
+I also enjoy hiking and writing music.